Yashas14/A_Compartive_Analysis_of_Time_Series_Forecasting_For_Energy_Consumption_Using_XGBoost_and_LSTM/README.md

 ### 👥 **Connect With Me:**
 - **Yashas D**
   Connect on LinkedIn.
 Feel free to reach out for any questions or collaboration opportunities!

----

-This revised version incorporates the LSTM model, emphasizing the importance of the research and its publication in the IEEE conference.